Esquel Group: History

+Esquel was founded in 1978 by Yang Yuan-loong.
+According to one of his daughters, the decision to establish the company was influenced by China's economic opening that year.
+Esquel supplies textiles to companies such as Nike, Tommy Hilfiger, Li Ning, ANTA Sports, Fila, Giordano, Muji.

 U.S. sanctions

-In July 2020, the United States Department of Commerce placed a Hong Kong-based subsidiary of Esquel Group on the Bureau of Industry and Security's Entity List for alleged use of forced labor of Uyghurs in Xinjiang.
+In July 2020, the United States Department of Commerce placed a Hong Kong–based subsidiary of Esquel Group on the Bureau of Industry and Security's Entity List for alleged use of forced labor of Uyghurs in Xinjiang.
 In July 2021, Esquel filed a lawsuit in the United States District Court for the District of Columbia against the U.S. government seeking removal from the Entity List.
 In August 2021, Esquel was removed, with conditions, from the Entity List by the inter-agency End-User Review Committee, which is composed of representatives from the U.S. Departments of Commerce, State, Defense, Energy, and Treasury.
 Several weeks later, Esquel resumed its lawsuit after failing to reach an agreement with the U.S. Commerce Department regarding the timetable for removal and the specifics of the conditions for removal.
+In November 2024, Esquel Group was banned from importing into the United States under the Uyghur Forced Labor Prevention Act.

 Facilities

-Most of the company's manufacturing facilities are in China.

-Its operations in China like the rest of the textile industry in China have faced the constant pressure of rising labor costs and stricter environmental regulation.
-The company has strategy of upgrading or opening new facilities with better automation to counter the competitive pressure of rising wages.
-This strategy was noted by the South China Morning Post as different from some other competitors which sought to diversify operations by moving to other countries with lower labor costs.
+Most of the company's manufacturing facilities are located in mainland China.
+Like much of the textile industry in the country, Esquel has faced rising labor costs and stricter environmental regulations.
+To address these pressures, the company has invested in upgrading and automating facilities, rather than shifting production abroad.
+This approach was noted by the South China Morning Post as different from some competitors that sought lower-cost locations overseas.